cryptopeanutbutter/pharaohbot/README.md

 Once online:
 1. Set the earning voice channel via `/setvc #your-voice-channel`.
 2. Toggle eligible chat channels with `/settext #your-chat-channel`.
-3. Have members join the configured voice channel (unmuted) or send qualifying messages to begin earning.
+3. Members earn automatically when they meet the activity rules below.
-4. Users can monitor their balances with `/balance`.
+4. Users can check `/balance` to review their ledger total, USD estimate, and recent withdrawal requests.

-### Testing earnings
+### Earning rules
-- Voice: stay active in the configured VC; the bot awards 0.0008 pDAI per minute up to 480 minutes/day.
+- **Voice:** 0.0008 pDAI per active minute (not muted/deafened) in the configured VC, capped at 480 minutes/day.
-- Chat: messages ≥120 characters or ≥2 sentences, dissimilar to the last 5 messages, 60 second per-channel cooldown, and 60-qualifying-message daily cap.
+- **Chat:** Messages ≥120 characters or ≥2 sentences, dissimilar to the last 5 qualifying messages (similarity ≤0.70), one qualifying message per channel per 60 seconds, capped at 60 messages/day.
+- **Alt detection:** Discord account age ≥7 days and server join age ≥3 days are enforced before rewarding or allowing withdrawals.

-### Withdrawals flow
+### Withdrawals flow (manual but automated feel)
-1. Member runs `/withdraw <amount> <0xAddress>` (minimum 1.0 pDAI, 1 request/24h).
+1. Member runs `/withdraw <amount> <0xAddress>` (minimum 1.0 pDAI, only 1 request per 24h).
 2. Bot shows “Withdrawing…” and posts an embed in the admin channel with Approve/Reject buttons.
-3. Admin Approve → modal appears to paste the transaction hash after manually sending funds.
-Upon submission the bot marks the withdrawal PAID, posts tx hash, and DM’s the user.
+3. Admin clicks **Approve**, manually sends funds from their wallet, enters the transaction hash in the modal, and the bot marks the withdrawal as PAID, edits the embed, and DM’s the user.
-4. Admin Reject → funds are returned to the user’s ledger via a REFUND entry.
+4. Admin clicks **Reject**, the bot refunds the locked funds via a REFUND ledger entry and updates the embed.

-### Alt-detection & limits enforced
-- Discord account must be ≥7 days old; server join age ≥3 days.
-- Voice earnings: 8h/day max, only when not self-muted/deafened.
-- Chat earnings: similarity filter ≥0.70 against last 5 qualifying messages, 60-second per-channel cooldown, 60-message daily cap.
-- Withdrawals limited to 1 per 24h.
-- Clear replies are sent when a rule blocks earnings or withdrawals.
+Members should already have their own wallet; PharaohBot never holds or generates deposit addresses.

 ### Optional: keep PharaohBot running quietly
 - Use Windows Task Scheduler → **Create Task** that runs `py main.py` at logon.